Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor: Second volume on East Timor

 In May 2024 it was reported that DFAT was refusing to approve the second volume of the official history series on the Australian intervention in East Timor after reviewing it over three years.
 The Guardian stated that "DFAT officials wanted no mention of ASIS spies having bugged the Timorese cabinet room during negotiations over Timor Gap oil resources in 2004 included in the second volume.
 Nor did they want any canvassing of the complications involved in the transition to Timorese independence".
 All the other eight Australian Government agencies required to vet the book for publication had approved it.

 During a speech in March 2024, Stockings noted that the obstruction he had faced over the first volume was being repeated.
-Horner and Dr John Blaxland, who authored part of the official history of ASIO, expressed concerns over the attempted suppression of issues in the official history series.
+Horner and John Blaxland, who authored part of the official history of ASIO, expressed concerns over the attempted suppression of issues in the official history series.
 Horner told The Guardian that "what we’re talking about is not playing around with words – what we’re talking about here is issues that amount to censorship".